Thousands of gifted students across the country are turning to homeschooling as a viable alternative to the traditional classroom.

 Sophie, 12, and Leah, 8, are gifted learners who have been homeschooled by their mother for the past five years.
 While Leah has been homeschooled since the start of her formal education in PreK, Sophie began her educational journey in a traditional classroom setting.
 Sophie attended a small private school from PreK until February of second grade.
 Because of her high academic aptitude, she was placed into the accelerated group, but that level of differentiation was not enough to meet her academic needs.
 Her interests in literature and history led her to the library, where she wanted to read non-fiction texts about historical events such as World War II, but the library did not allow her to read those works despite her elevated Lexile level and parental consent.
 After years of asking the school for more, being met with “we’ve done all we can,” watching Sophie develop stress-induced asthma, and being asked by their daughter to try something different, Sophie’s parents decided to homeschool her and her sister.
 Five years later, Sophie loves her homeschool community, has read multiple Newbery Award-winning books, serves as a National Beta Club vice president, and is learning Latin.
 Her family’s only regret: not making the change earlier.

-Current estimates suggest that there are 50,000-140,000 students across the country in the same position as Sophie, and in light of recent data indicating there has been a 50% increase in homeschooling since the 2017-2018 school year, that figure is likely an underestimate.
-These students, with their high academic potential and status as gifted learners, have not had their unique needs meet in the standard American classroom, leaving them wanting more.
+Current estimates suggest that there are between 50,000 and 140,000 students across the country in the same position as Sophie.
+In light of recent data indicating a 50% increase in homeschooling since the 2017-2018 school year, this figure is likely an underestimate.
+These students, with their high academic potential and status as gifted learners, have not had their unique needs met in the standard American classroom, leaving them wanting more.
 Like Sophie and her family, these students are turning to homeschooling as a viable alternative to the traditional classroom.

 Despite the fact that there may be 100,000 advanced students learning primarily in homeschool settings, the research regarding the cross-section of homeschooling and giftedness is limited.
 Much of the current research relies on anecdotal evidence from a select population of families, often garnered from blog posts and other web pages.
 The lack of high-quality research has perpetuated the obscurity surrounding homeschooling gifted learners.